 Unifoundry.com exists to help get Unicode fonts and utilities into the hands of those who need them.
+On this site you'll find free Unicode fonts and utilities, a discussion on Hangul syllables, and a Unicode tutorial.

 The software on this site, unless otherwise noted, is released under the terms of the GNU General Public License (GNU GPL) version 2.0, or (at your option) a later version.
 The precompiled fonts are released under the terms of the GNU GPL version 2, or (at your option) a later version, with the exception that embedding the font in a document does not in itself bind that document to the terms of the GPL.